carhubcentralts-hue/prosaasil/replit.md

 - **Multi-Tenant Resolution**: `resolve_business_with_fallback()` with strict security.
 - **RBAC**: Role-based access control with admin/manager/business roles and impersonation support.
 - **DTMF Menu**: Interactive voice response system for phone calls.
+- **🔒 Data Protection**: Database migrations are strictly additive with automatic verification - NO user data deleted on deployment.
+All FAQs, leads, messages, calls, and other user data are permanently preserved.

 ### Frontend
 - **Framework**: React 19 with Vite 7.1.4.